ywookim15/tradedesk/README.md

 - **Web Speech API** — Browser-native, no cost

 If you exceed free tier limits on any service, consult that provider's paid plans.

----

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.